skypanther/mobileframeworks/readme.md

 ## More info / references

-* Vendor sites, GitHub repos, blogs, and other vendor-provided resources
+* Most of this info comes from the vendor sites, GitHub repos, blogs, and other vendor-provided resources
+* Josh Jensen's *<a href="http://www.slideshare.net/joshcjensen/connectjs-2015-building-native-mobile-applications-with-javascript">Connect.js 2015 - Building Native Mobile Applications with Javascript</a>*  slide deck compares the three frameworks
+* http://mobilejs.io/ is a reference ToDo app in all three frameworks, from Josh Jensen
 * http://jolicode.com/blog/crossing-the-native-bridge-to-build-apps-with-javascript

 ##Disclosure